‘I was twenty-two years old…drunk on the glamour of Cairo as well as on champagne cocktails…’

 In the afternoon, after we had eaten some recuperative pastries and drunk coffee in the shady garden at Groppi’s…

 After the museum, we will either stroll or drive through Downtown Cairo for lunch at the iconic Groppi’s café, visited by Iris and Xan in WWII and then Iris, Ruby, Ash and Nafouz many years later.

 ‘Garden City was set beside the Nile, an enclave of curving streets with tall cocoa-brown and dirty cream houses apartment blocks deep in gardens of thick, dusty greenery’

-After lunch, we will walk to Qasr Al Aini Street, where Iris worked at British Army GHQ, followed by a stroll along the Nile Corniche, passing the British Embassy where Sandy Allardyce worked.
+After lunch, we will walk or drive to Qasr Al Aini Street, where Iris worked at British Army GHQ, followed by a stroll along the Nile Corniche, passing the British Embassy where Sandy Allardyce worked.
 Then we will walk round Garden City, where Iris, Faria and Sarah lived in the apartment owned by Faria’s parents.

 ‘I remember a Cairo sunset, a grey-green sky fading into apricot barred with indigo and gold.
 My heart was banging like a drum.’

 In one of the most romantic scenes in the novel, Iris and Xan drink champagne and watch the sun set over the Pyramids.
 This evening we will travel to the Pyramids in air-conditioned vehicles to watch the sunset and think about love and romance.

 After sunset, we will return you to your accommodation.

 It came to her that she liked Cairo.